 Will The Coronavirus Get Worse?

 It is worth mentioning that I am not an expert on the Coronavirus.
-That being said I have a PhD in biochemistry with a focus on RNA virology (COVID-19 is an RNA virus), so I can give some expertise on how RNA viruses work.
+That being said I have a PhD in biochemistry with a focus on RNA virology (SARS-CoV-2, the novel coronavirus, is an RNA virus), so I can give some expertise on how RNA viruses work.
 RNA viruses have the largest frequency of mutations in their genome among all living and non-living biochemical based entities.
 This forces them to adapt and change rapidly so they can obtain new characteristics.
 This is very concerning because if an effective treatment or vaccine is developed, there could be multiple different strains that could bypass these medicines.

 That being said, some of these mutations can easily negate the effectiveness of the Coronavirus.
 For instance, the genomes of viruses have sequences called conserved sequences that do not have many observed mutations.
 The reason why is because these regions encode essential biochemical elements such as enzymes responsible for replication and infection or genetic elements that reprogram the host cell to replicate the virus.